panta82/voting-redux/README.md

 - I blew my single inheritance allowance on `PureComponent` that encapsulates the clunky `shouldComponentUpdate` setup.
 - Pure components seem to be the *real* reason to use immutable in react.
 Doesn't leave much of a reason on the server, though.
 - Despite best effort, no way to make babel compiled code debugable in JetBrains tools.
 Not even frontend code.
 This sucks.
+- I reduced repetition in tests by adding some internal helper functions.
+This is a slippery slope, leading to tests being super complicated and inscrutable.
+But I just don't like to type that much :/
+- Hot reloads of `index.jsx` don't work.
+According to [this](https://github.com/gaearon/react-hot-loader/blob/master/docs/Troubleshooting.md):

+    > If you get this warning when editing a root component, this may be because you don't export anything from it, and call React.render from there.
+Put your root component in a separate file (e.g. App.jsx) and require it from index.js where you call React.render.

+    TODO: Move most of the stuff outside of `index.jsx`